ordinalpizzaog/ord-filter/README.md

 All of these files need to go in the `public` folder.
 You can use online tools such as [favicon.io](https://favicon.io/) to generate all of these files for you

-Note: favicon.io asks you to copy a bunch of tags into the head of the HTML.
-This is already done, you don't need to do this.
-All you need is the 7 files above in the `public` folder

 ### Title and description
 You can set the title and description in `lib/config.json`.